kamesh6592-cell/TOMO_CHAT/docs/GOOGLE_OAUTH_AND_OPENROUTER_SETUP.md

 # Google OAuth and OpenRouter Image Generation Setup

-This guide explains how to enable Google OAuth authentication and OpenRouter image generation in your AJ STUDIOZ application.
+This guide explains how to enable Google OAuth authentication and OpenRouter image generation in your TOMO application.

 ## Google OAuth Authentication Setup